karlbenedict/karlbenedict.github.io/CV/CV.md

 ## Employment/Professional Experience

+7/14-Present, University of New Mexico, College of University Libraries and Learning Sciences: *Associate Professor - Director of Research Data Services*

-3/14-Present, University of New Mexico, College of University Libraries and Learning Sciences: *Associate Professor - Geospatial and Environmental Data Scientist*
+3/14-6/14, University of New Mexico, College of University Libraries and Learning Sciences: *Associate Professor - Geospatial and Environmental Data Scientist*

-7/08-Present, University of New Mexico, Earth Data Analysis Center: *Director*
+7/08-6/14, University of New Mexico, Earth Data Analysis Center: *Director*

 7/04-Present, University of New Mexico, Department of Anthropology: *Adjunct Professor*